robinbryce/draft-bryce-cose-merkle-mountain-range-proofs/draft-bryce-cose-merkle-mountain-range-proofs.md

 In this specification, all numbers are unsigned 64 bit integers.
 The maximum height of a single tree is 64 (which will have `g=63` for its peak).

-# Description of the MMRIVER Ledger Verifiable Data Structure
+# Description of the MMRIVER Verifiable Data Structure

 This documents extends the verifiable data structure registry of {{-COMTRE}} with the following value: